mahdi6992/VS-Code-Server-Management/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+You are free to use, modify, and distribute this script and its documentation, provided that you include proper attribution to the original author (Mahdi Saberi - DevMeta).

 ## Support

 For support and more information, visit [DevMeta](https://devmeta.ir).